How to make money on TikTok in 2026

 Digital products scale better long-term.
 You make them once, and they keep selling – no packing boxes or post office runs.

-Setting up an online store or linking through your bio can turn casual followers into paying customers without leaving the app.
+Setting up an online store to sell products or linking through your bio can turn casual followers into paying customers without leaving the app.

-When you start getting some traction, TikTok can help you nudge people toward your other pages.
+When you start getting some traction, TikTok can help you nudge people toward other platforms and grow a loyal audience.
 Here’s how:

 TikTok: short clips that grab attention and build trust → External platform: where fans go for more – YouTube, Instagram, Patreon, Twitch, or similar → Monetization tools: ads income, memberships, or YouTube ads and subscriber perks.